Complexible/stardog-release/README.md

 		$ git clone https://github.com/complexible/stardog-release.git
 		$ cd stardog-release

-4. Place your license file in `jobs/stardog/templates/license/`.
-5. Create a new release:
+4. Create a new release:

-		$ bosh create release  --name stardog --version 3.0.1 --force
+		$ ./create_release path/to/your/stardog-license-key.bin

-	This step will download the necessary binaries from an S3 blobstore and put them within this repository.
-6. Upload your release to your BOSH Director
+	This step will place your license in the BOSH release and download the necessary binaries from an S3 blobstore and put them within this repository.
+Then it will upload all the artifacts to your BOSH Director.

-		$ bosh upload release

-	This step will transfer the release scripts along with the binaries to your BOSH Director instance on EC2.
-7. Create a manifest for your deployment
+5. Create a manifest for your deployment

 	1. First, create a configuration file to describe your AWS setup.
 Your `my-network.yml` file should look like: